 If applying for HRA/NHS REC, there is an online guide available which provides instructions on the use of Integrated Research Application System (IRAS).
 This online tool guides you through the process of making an application and was developed by the Medical Research Council (MRC) Regulatory Support Centre and the Health Research Authority on behalf of the IRAS Partners.

 NHS – RECORDS MANAGEMENT CODE OF PRACTICE FOR HEALTH AND SOCIAL CARE 2016: This Code of Practice sets out what people working with or in NHS organisations in England need to do to manage records correctly.

 Appendix 3 of the CoP contains the detailed retention schedules.

-BU Ethics Approval
+BU Ethics Review Process